itcOnlineGaming/RWM_P2_2025_Stephen_Dunne/README.md

 Self-regulated learners and knowledge workers face several challenges:

 1. **Lack of awareness** - Most people underestimate their distraction frequency
-2. **Pattern blindness** - Without data, it's difficult to identify when distractions cluster
+2. **Pattern blindness** - Without data, it's difficult to identify when distractions occur or why
-3. **Generic advice** - Productivity tips rarely account for individual distraction patterns
-4. **No feedback loop** - Improvement requires measurement, but measurement is cumbersome
+4. **No feedback loop** - Improvement requires measurement, but measurement is time-consuming

-Traditional approaches like Pomodoro timers or time-blocking provide structure but lack diagnostic capability.
-They tell you when to work, not why focus was lost or how to adapt.

 ## The Solution